Food Services and Drinking Places: NAICS 722

 Earnings and Hours

 This section presents data on employee earnings and weekly hours.
-The latest industry averages of hourly earnings and weekly hours for production or nonsupervisory employees, as well as weekly earnings by union membership status, are shown.
+The latest industry averages of hourly earnings and weekly hours, as well as weekly earnings by union membership status, are shown.
 In addition, recent hourly and annual earnings are shown for occupations commonly found in food services and drinking places.

 Data series Back